mgtriffid/cotta/docs/quick-start.md

 time is within the tick length, and the square moves smoothly.

 These and other features will be covered in further guides.

+## Code
+All code from here is available at https://github.com/mgtriffid/cotta-showcase